marco-bolo/wp2-wp5-workshop/Information_QA.md

 >
 > The results of demultiplexing alone are saved into \${SAMPLE}_\${RUNID}_R1.fastq.gz and \${SAMPLE}\_${RUNID}_R2.fastq.gz.
 The reads are not reorientated.
 These files are deposited in public repositories.

-==This means it's up to you to separate the forward and reverse reads before you proceed with your analyses.
+This means it's up to you to separate the forward and reverse reads before you proceed with your analyses.
 You can do this by placing the forward reads from R1 and R2 into a  separate FWD folder, and the reverse reads from R1 and R2 into a separate REV folders.
-You can find the details on how this was done in the original [Caracciolo et al. 2022](https://doi.org/10.1111/mec.16539) paper in the [index.html](https://doi.org/10.5281/zenodo.5791089) file of their pipeline==.
+You can find the details on how this was done in the original [Caracciolo et al. 2022](https://doi.org/10.1111/mec.16539) paper in the [index.html](https://doi.org/10.5281/zenodo.5791089) file of their pipeline.